We are the only church to be dedicated to St Eata but there is very little known about this saint.

 Eata, Abbot of Mailros (Melrose), was a gentle man and greatly revered.
 In 664 AD he was appointed Abbot of Lindesfarne after the Synod of Whitby decided that the local Northumbrian Church, English and Irish Celtic, would adopt the traditions of the universal Church and practice the Roman Rite, including the calculation for keeping Easter.

-Later when Cuthbert was nominated Bishop of Hexham, but wished to remain in Lindesfame, Eata's filled his palce at Hexham.
+In 678 AD at York, Eata was consecrated Bishop of Bernicia, northern Northumbria, by Theodore of Canterbury.
+Eata served at Lindesfarne, but when Cuthbert was later nominated Bishop of Hexham, but wished to remain in Lindesfarne, Eata filled his place at Hexham.

 His life was dedicated to the saving souls and to the Romanizing and Benedictinizing of his See.

 His Saint's day is celebrated on 26th October.